oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 *federation_uri* response parameter.

-Authorization server identifies it has been federated to, and avoids returning an Authorization Code Response {{#authorization-code-response}} through the presence of the redirect_uri parameter.
+Authorization server identifies it has been federated to, and avoids returning an Authorization Code Response {{authorization-code-response}} through the presence of the redirect_uri parameter.
 If a redirect_uri has been provided, authorization server provides a federating response whose *federation_uri* attribute is the provided redirect_uri with the appropriate response parameters.